dani31415/babelus/README.md

 # Description

-This project is an automatic translator from a simple angular application into a rect applicaiton.
+This project is an automatic translator from a simple Angular application into a React application.

 This is still a working progress project.